 The bold and spicy flavors of Thai food are well-known.
 The following are examples of frequently used Thai spices:

-• Galangal: The root galangal, which has peppery and spicy undertones, is frequently used in Thai soups and curries.
+- Galangal: Chefs often use the root galangal, known for its peppery and spicy undertones, in Thai soups and curries.

 Italian Cuisine